 ♦ At the end of the fence, the path veers to the left across a field and then across more fields from which you can see the sea.

 TYPE: – Strongly sloping, near perpendicular rock strata jut out from the beach to form various bays and coves.
-In some places the bedding planes are exposed and it is on these that trace fossils are found.
+In some places, the bedding planes are exposed and it is on these that trace fossils are found.

 Trace fossils can be found on the surfaces of bedding planes within certain rock strata.

+The most obvious of these are large, tennis ball sized, red coloured circles.
+These are interpreted as in-filled burrows of a millipede-like animal.
 Also present are large dehydration cracks and current bedding, showing that the strata containing the trace fossils were laid down on land.
 Look on the surfaces of exposed strata for the red circles.
 These are fairly abundant and are easy to see.

-After this second protrusion you must climb upwards over fallen rocks to reach the fossiliferous strata of the third outcrop.
+One specific area reached by a scramble over fallen rocks allows the search for other types of trace fossils.
+To reach this area, the first outcrop of rock to the east of the main bay must be rounded at low tide or climbed over at other times.
+This is also necessary for the next outcrop.
+After this second obstruction, you must climb upwards over fallen rocks to reach the fossiliferous strata of the third outcrop.
 Once at the top, investigate those rock layers exposed to your left.
-Climbing here is not recommended for anyone other than the fit and sure footed.
+Climbing here is not recommended for anyone other than the fit and sure-footed.
 Children should not attempt to fossil hunt at this location.

 Trace fossils may be hard to see depending on light conditions, but are found on the bedding planes of a fine grained rock layer.
-Also to be found in this area are strata with large desiccation cracks on their surfaces.
+Also found in this area are strata with large desiccation cracks on their surfaces.